 About the Arizona Health Care Cost Containment System (AHCCCS)

-Built on a system of competition and choice, AHCCCS is a $12 billion program that operates under an integrated managed care model, through a Research and Demonstration 1115 Waiver.
-Contracted health plans coordinate and pay for medical services delivered by more than 70,000 health care providers for 1.9 million individuals and families in Arizona.
+Built on a system of competition and choice, AHCCCS is a $14 billion program that operates under an integrated managed care model, through a Research and Demonstration 1115 Waiver.
+Contracted health plans coordinate and pay for physical and behavioral health care services delivered by more than 80,000 health care providers to 1.8 million Arizonans.

 - Mission: Reaching across Arizona to provide comprehensive, quality health care to those in need.

 - Vision: Shaping tomorrow's managed care...from today's experience, quality and innovation.

 - Values: Passion, Community, Quality, Respect, Accountability, Innovation, Teamwork, Leadership

 - Credo: Our first care is your health care.